ekleinod/postpone-posts/postpone-posts/readme.txt

 == ToDo ==

+= Functionality =

+* selection of posts to postpone
+* option page for setting default postpone days

 = User Experience =

-* option page for setting default postpone days
-* nicer preview postpone dates and posts in first dialog
+* nicer preview of postpone dates and posts on start page
-* interactive preview of postpone dates and posts in first dialog
+* interactive preview of postpone dates and posts on start page
 * localization

 = Hardening =